 As a Public Authority, MLKDC is committed to openness and transparency through compliance with the Freedom of Information Act 2000.
 MLKDC has an explicit control system to meet its responsibility under Freedom of Information.
 The control system has been established to ensure appropriate handling of data and information used for operational and reporting purposes.
-In 2022-23 MLKDC received three (2021-22: two) Freedom of Information requests, responding within 20 days.
+In 2023-24 MLKDC received one (2022-23: three) Freedom of Information requests, responding within 20 working days.